oprogramador/plezuro_js/doc/rst/source/tutorial/basics/random/index.rst

 In Plezuro it is quite easy.
 You do not have to invoke any function or method (however later it is compiled to a method invokation).
-Just write the keyword 'rand'.
+Just write the 'rand' keyword and you will obtain a number from the uniform distribution between 0 and 1.

 .. literalinclude:: ../../../../../../src/plezuro/doc/rand.plez